 Men and women from all backgrounds have chosen an eyelid lift, a procedure also known as blepharoplasty.
-Patients have chosen this procedure to remove puffy pouches of fat in the upper or lower lids that make them look older and tired.
+Patients choose this procedure to remove puffy pouches of fat in the upper and/or lower lids that make them look older and tired.
 Excessive sagging or wrinkled upper and lower eyelid skin often hides your natural upper eyelid crease and can sometimes interfere with vision.
 Look refreshed and see better with an eyelid lift.

 About the Procedure

 Dr. Kress performs this procedure on an outpatient basis.
 Patients are under sedation and local or general anesthesia.
 During the procedure, Dr. Kress makes incisions along the natural crease of the upper lids and below the lash line of the lower lids.
 Excess fat, muscle, and skin are precisely removed.
 A newer variation called “Arcus Marginalis release” preserves the lower eyelid fat but blends it into the cheek for a smoother look.
 In some patients this will prevent the “hollow” look which sometimes develops with later aging.